algolia/instantsearch/docs/src/components/menu.md

 githubSource: docs/src/components/menu.md
 ---

 Create a menu based on a facet.
 A menu displays a list of facet values and let the user selects only one value at a time.
+Make sure that the attribute you used is in `attributesForFaceting`.

 <a class="btn btn-static-theme" href="stories/?selectedKind=Menu">🕹 try out live</a>